zachMcWhirter/fuel-delivery/README.md

     "fuelLevel": 10000.0
 }
 ```
-2. Truck drives to the next stop, and delivers the fuel
+2. Truck drives to the next stop and delivers the fuel
 3. Truck reports new fuel level to server
 ```
 POST /fillup